leoxovi/leoxovi.github.io/README.md

 # About Me
 I am an aspiring Electrical Engineer with a deep vested interest in software development, data science and visualisations.
-I enjoy working on a variety of topics with machine learning algorithms and explainable AI.
+I enjoy working on software developments to automate and enhance routine processes in my day-to-day work and as well as epxplore a variety of topics in machine learning and explainable AI.
 You can find my linkedin profile <a href="https://www.linkedin.com/in/garryfung/">here</a>.

 # Past Projects
 - [Credit Risk Modelling in R](NA)